emqx/emqx-docs/en_US/dashboard/dashboard.md

 The four cards below provide statistics on the data generated during message transmission, such as statistics on traffic sent and received (in bytes), statistics on the number of packets, the number of messages and the number of messages delivered.

 ![image](./assets/metrics-2.png)

-For more details and content of metrics, please visit [Metrics](../observability/metrics-and-stats.md) page.